aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's PRINCE2 standard*
 - The Rational Unified Process (RUP) framework is incompatible with the PMBOK process.
     - *<strong>wrong reason</strong>: it's compatible*
-- Leadership style has no impact on the success of virtual teams.
+- An organization's project management plan expresses the vision, mission, goals, objectives, and strategies of the organization.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: it's the organization's strategic plan*
 - Leadership style has no impact on the success of virtual teams.
     - *<strong>wrong reason</strong>: of course it has*
 - Leadership style has no impact on the success of virtual teams.